Aksaray Province: History

 The plains of central Anatolia have been settled for 8,000 years, and the area around Aksaray bears monuments to a string of civilisations that have settled on the plain in that time.
 The mound of Aşıklı Höyük in the town of Kızılkaya indicates a settlement dating back to 5,000BC (and also a skull of a woman who had apparently been trepanned, the earliest known record of brain surgery).

 Later the Silk Road came through here so caravanserai and then larger and larger settlements were built to supply and shelter travellers and traders.
 The city and surroundings of Aksaray thrived in the Roman, Byzantine and the Turkish periods.

 Today Aksaray is a rural, agricultural province, its people religious and conservative.
-Since the 1950s many have moved to Europe as migrant workers.
+Since the 1950s, many have moved to Europe as migrant workers.
 The population of Aksaray has long included a higher proportion of Kurdish people than most central Anatolian provinces.
-Many of them were resettled here from Tunceli and other eastern cities following the Sheikh Said rebellion in the 1920s.
+Many were resettled here from Tunceli, Diyarbakir, Adiyaman. and other eastern cities following the Sheikh Said rebellion in the 1920s.